MiniHood/br-balloons/README.md

 Thank you for downloading my sciprt!
 To setup the br-balloons, you have to put this codes:

+# Description:
+The script is a representation of real life - you buy balloons, buy a bottle of heaven gas, open the package of balloons, put a balloon on top of the bottle and fill, then breathe

 * qbcore -> shared -> items ->

 ```lua